After Months of Questions, Key Operation Warp Speed Adviser's Contract Emerges

 As for his GlaxoSmithKline shares, the contract says if they accrue more value than the average of a pharmaceutical stock index during his time at Operation Warp Speed, he will donate the difference to the National Institutes of Health.

-Slaoui has said his stock in GlaxoSmithKline, his former employer, is his retirement, and declined to give it up.
-In late July, GlaxoSmithKline and Sanofi received a contract worth up to $2.1 billion Operation Warp Speed for their collaborative effort on a COVID-19 vaccine.
+Slaoui has said his stock in GlaxoSmithKline, his former employer, is his retirement and declined to give it up.
+In late July, GlaxoSmithKline and Sanofi received a contract worth up to $2.1 billion from Operation Warp Speed for their collaborative effort on a COVID-19 vaccine.

 An HHS spokesperson said Slaoui's expertise is "invaluable to the Board of Directors' decisions, but he does not commit the government to any financial obligations.
 Operation Warp Speed's investment decisions are recommended to, and approved by, the Operation Warp Speed Board of Directors (BoD) on a weekly basis.
 The BoD is composed of the Secretaries of HHS and DOD, in addition to White House COVID-19 Task Force personnel."

-The conflict of interest section repeats protections first disclosed by the House Select Subcommittee on the Coronavirus Crisis chaired by Rep. James E. Clyburn, D-S.C., in late September, when it got the information from HHS.
+The conflict of interest section repeats protections first disclosed by the House Select Subcommittee on the Coronavirus Crisis chaired by Clyburn in late September when it got the information from HHS.

 As for Slauoi's compensation, the contract obtained by NPR says he is paid $1,000, not $1, as has been previously reported.
 Additional covered expenses include reasonable food, lodging and "coach economy class" travel.